 Finding the Soldiers in the Images

 Alongside locating the civilians, the soldiers in the images are also being located to similarly add their stories, 25 years on, into the new exhibition.
-Some of those located were at the exhibition.
-This soldier from 1st The Queen’s Dragoon Guards recognized his uncle in the tank and will be contacting him with the purpose of bringing his involvement.
+Some of those already located were at the exhibition.
+This serving soldier, Staff Sgt Jonathan Canning, from 1st The Queen’s Dragoon Guards recognized his uncle in the tank and will be contacting him with the purpose of bringing his involvement.

 Work has already started on this with the Royal Regiment of Fusiliers and 1stThe Queen’s Dragoon Guards.
 The next regiment to participate, who are in the photostory, are 45 Commando based in Arbroath in Scotland.